Category Archives: Saxe-Coburg and Gotha

 The Bridal Morn (Queen Victoria; Prince Albert of Saxe-Coburg-Gotha) by Samuel William Reynolds Jr, after Frederick William Lock, mezzotint, published 1844 NPG D11227 © National Portrait Gallery, London

 Shortly after his marriage, Albert wrote to a friend, “I am only the husband and not the master in my house.”
 Albert was expected to be ready at a moment’s notice to go to his new wife to read aloud, play the piano, be petted, or blot her signature.
 Victoria was delighted to parade Albert before her court and, as she confided to her diary, to have him put her stockings on her feet.
-It was during Victoria’s early pregnancies that Albert showed a talent for diplomatic dealings with her ministers and an ability to understand complex government documents.
+During Victoria’s early pregnancies, Albert showed a talent for diplomatic dealings with her ministers and an ability to understand complex government documents.
 Soon Albert was dealing with more and more of Victoria’s governmental duties and they worked with their desks side-by-side.
 As Albert’s influence over Victoria grew, she began to defer to him on every issue.

 Victoria was quite temperamental and had a strong sexuality which Albert apparently met, as evidenced by the birth of nine children.
 Albert was somewhat prudish and his high moral standards would never allow extramarital affairs.
 He found marriage to Victoria a full-time job which exhausted him physically and mentally.
 Victoria rewarded Albert by creating him Prince Consort in 1857.